 ThemeForest has a huge library of themes.
-Not only that, but it includes ratings and total sales from each theme, to give users a piece of mind.
+Not only that, but it includes ratings and total sales from each theme, to give users a peace of mind.
 ThemeForest offers such a diversity of themes that is unrivaled by marketplace or theme developer competitors.
 If you didn’t think there was enough to choose from already, roughly 5-15 new WordPress themes are added per day.
 So if you can’t find that perfect theme, maybe give it a few days and try again.

 One of the major problems with buying a theme on ThemeForest used to be the lack of support.
 When things break, generally it’s the best option to get the assistance of the developer, which was not always a viable option through ThemeForest.
 After-sales support was not compulsory, and customers generally got support from the ThemeForest comment section.